Rebuilding Internal Fuselage Components:

 The original rudder pedal support structure in B-22’s cockpit was damaged beyond repair, however a donor airframe was able to supply examples of the same parts in near perfect condition.
 These parts are under restoration for reuse, and presently in the process of being riveted back together.

-Another view of the structure from the previous image following the completion of riveting.
-(Image via Pioneer Aero Ltd.)
+Another view of the heavily damaged pilot's rudder pedal support structure from the Museum's SBD-5 Dauntless. (image via Pioneer Aero Ltd.)